-Moroccan leather has been made the same as hundreds of years ago, meaning authenticity is maintained.
+Moroccan leather goods has been made the same as hundreds of years ago, meaning authenticity is maintained.
 The tanning market in Fez is one of the most photographed sites in North Africa.
 The traditional leather is used to make numerous things, including leather bags, poufs, slippers, and book bindings.

 The leathers come from different types of animals, such as cow, camel, goat, and sheep.
 This means that you will find leather of different qualities depending on the skin type.

 The most common places to buy leather in Morocco are Fez and Marrakech.
 Some numerous shops and workshops sell leather goods in these two areas.
 You can also have them make for you a custom leather product if you have time, and by having time, we mean two days at the very least.
 It is also a good idea to come with a drawing of an image of what you want custom-made so that the craftsmen can have an easy time creating your product.

-Best places to buy leather: You will find high-quality leather and leather products in Marrakech, Fez, and Rissani.
+Best places to buy leather goods: You will find high-quality leather and leather products in Marrakech, Fez, and Rissani.

 Price of leather products: It depends on what you want; a medium leather bag can cost about 450dh, leather slippers about 50dh, while leather jackets between 800dh and 2500dh.

 Moroccans are known for creating engraved metals and buy one, or a couple will make sure you have something that will remind you of your time in Morocco.
 Most of the metalwork products are decorative products, but there are also products such as metal trays, teapots, and jewellery.
 The products are usually machine stamped or hand stamped.

 You should find metal workshops in most of the cities in Morocco.
 When buying one, be sure to inspect to ascertain which are made etched by hand and machine.
 In Moroccan tradition, hand etching is considered more valuable than machine etching.
 It is not hard to tell between devices created from hand-created.
 The former is uniform while the latter is slightly inconsistent.

 Best places to buy metalwork: Get your metal etched products at Fez and Sefrou